einbahnstrasse/Goldford-MTEC1003/labs/14/lab-14-part2-web-design.md

 The selector `div.stuff` will therefore set rules for any `<div>`s with the class selector `.stuff`.

 First we set the `width:` property to 250px — in other words, each div will be a column 250 pixels wide.
 Notice that the `height:` property is commented out.
 I left this commented out so you'd notice it was missing!
 Instead, we've defined the `word-wrap:` property and set its value to `break-word`, and we've given the `overflow:` property a value of `auto`.
-These will ensure the size of our divs will conform to the size of its contents.
-If we put 3 paragraphs (`<p></p>`) of text inside one div, and then 5 paragraphs inside another, then each div will only take up the amount of space needed for each block of paragraph text.
+These will ensure the size of our divs will conform to the size of their contents.
+So, if we put 3 paragraphs (`<p></p>`) of text inside one div, and then 5 paragraphs inside another, then each div will only take up the amount of space needed for each block of paragraph text.
 You'll see this in action when we load our divs up with body text later...

 But for now, remember that these properties are _global_ and will apply to all of our divs grouped together into the class "stuff."

-Next, let's define _unique_ properties for individual divs, defined by their individual ID selectors.
+Next, let's define _unique_ properties for each div, defined by their individual ID selectors.

 Set up ID selectors for each one in your CSS.
 Leave them "blank" for now; don't write any rules yet: